5 celebrity weddings which cost millions

 The poshest show-business wedding of the year saw the bride and groom wearing matching purple outfits, together with their then four-month-old son, Brooklyn Beckham.

-Held in a castle in Ireland, the star-studded event had guests such as the other Spice Girls and Manchester United and England teammates.
+Held in a castle in Ireland, the star-studded event had guests such as the other Spice Girls and the groom's Manchester United and England teammates.
 Former football player Gary Neville was the best man.

-A dove was set free, fireworks were lit and balloons were released.
-The Beckingham Palace newlyweds sat on gold thrones, the bride wore a crown and they cut their cake with an actual sword.
+A dove was set free, fireworks lit and balloons released.
+The Beckingham Palace newlyweds sat on gold thrones, the bride wore a crown and they cut their wedding cake with an actual sword.